Dementia can have a big impact on a person’s behaviour. It can make them feel anxious, lost, confused and frustrated.

 - no other way to express themselves

 - loss of inhibitions and self-control

-During an episode of aggression, it's important not to make the situation worse by arguing with them or adopting an aggressive pose as this may make them lash out.
-It may help to count to ten or remove yourself from the situation by leaving the room.
-One way to stay calm is to remember that even if the aggression seems personal or intentional, it is the result of the illness.
+During an episode of aggression, try not to make the situation worse by arguing or adopting an aggressive pose as this may make them lash out.
+It may help to count to 10 or remove yourself from the situation by leaving the room.
+One way to stay calm is to remember that even if the aggression seems personal or intentional, it is because of the illness.

-When the person has calmed down, act normally towards them.
-The person you care for may forget the incident quickly, or may feel awkward about it.
+When the person has calmed down, try to act normally with them.
+They may forget the incident quickly, or may feel awkward.
 Acting normally can help you both move forward.
-If you think they are in pain or ill, contact their GP.

 People with dementia may become suspicious of others

 Dementia can make some people become very suspicious.
 This can be due to memory loss, lack of recognition of familiar faces and general confusion caused by the effects of the disease on the brain.